rlucioni/craigbot/README.md

 ## Installation

 Start by creating a [Slack token](https://api.slack.com/docs/oauth-test-tokens).
-Put it in a new file, `.docker/env`; see `.docker/env.example` for an example.
+Put it in a new file, `.docker/env`.
+See `.docker/env.example` for an example.
+Other environment variables can be placed in this file to override default settings.

 With Docker installed and running, start the bot: